-The prime interest rate is what U.S. banks charge their best customers.
-It's usually the best loan rate available to non-banks.
+The prime interest rate—3.25% as of December 2020—is what U.S. banks charge their best customers.
+The people and businesses with the highest credit scores merit this rate because they are perceived as the least likely to default on their loans.
 It's also called the prime lending rate, the prime rate, or even just prime.

-Banks base the prime rate on the federal funds rate.
-That's the rate banks charge each other for special overnight loans.
-They borrow fed funds from each other to fulfill the Federal reserve requirement each night.
+Banks base the prime rate on the federal funds rate, generally setting it three percentage points higher.
+The fed funds rate—set by the Federal Reserve—is the rate banks charge each other for special overnight loans.
+They borrow fed funds from each other to fulfill the Fed's reserve requirement each night.

 Two Ways the Prime Rate Affects You

-The prime rate affects liquidity in the financial markets.
-A low rate increases liquidity by making loans less expensive and, therefore, easier to get.
-When prime lending rates are low, businesses expand and so does the economy.
+The prime rate also affects liquidity in the financial markets.
+A low rate increases liquidity by making loans less expensive and easier to get.
+When prime lending rates are low, businesses expand, and so does the economy.
 Similarly, when rates are high, liquidity dries up, and the economy slows down.

-Not all banks base their other interest rate on the prime rate.
-International banks and large banks with a lot of foreign customers use Libor.
-That's the London InterBank Offer Rate.
+Not all banks base their interest rates on the prime rate.
+International banks and large banks with a lot of foreign customers use the London Interbank Offered Rate (LIBOR).
 It's the rate banks charge each other for short-term loans.

-The fed funds rate, Libor, and the prime rate normally move in tandem.
-The prime rate is usually about 1.5 points above Libor.
-That's typically a few tenths of a point above the fed funds rate.
+LIBOR, the fed funds rate, and the prime rate do tend to move in tandem, however.
+The three-month LIBOR rate is often a few tenths of a point above the fed funds rate.

 When the rates don't move together, that indicates that something is wrong with the financial markets.
 For example, LIBOR rate history shows that LIBOR didn't budge at certain points during the 2007-2008 financial crisis, even when the fed funds rate was cut.